aasifshahzad/financial_assistant/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies mentioned in the `requirements.txt` file.
 3. Obtain API keys or credentials for accessing the Assistants API and configure the application.
-4. Run the Streamlit applications using the provided commands in the repository.
+4. Run the Streamlit applications using the  commands `streamlit run app.py``.
-5. Interact with the Financial Assistant and PDF Analyzer through the user-friendly interfaces.

 ## Contributing